adoption guidelines

 Once an animal is rescued, it is hart's priority to find each

 dog a loving, safe and stable lifelong home.
-To assist in
+To assist in achieving

-Guidelines.
-These Guidelines will be applied to all adoption
+Guidelines will be applied to all adoption applications by hart and

-applications by hart and foster homes through our Adoption
+foster homes through our Adoption Process.

 Adoption